oskariorg/oskari-frontend/UpdatingDependencies.md

 Maintained under openlayers and acts as glue between cesium and OpenLayers.
 We can use most of OpenLayers API while showing data on Cesium.

-Currently, doesn't have support for OpenLayers 10.x/prevents from updating to most recent version of OpenLayers.
+Support for OpenLayers 10.x added in this change https://github.com/openlayers/ol-cesium/commit/fa317f96d1621c4bce17482a581de82eb83c9517

 ## AntD